The One That Started the Series, Before the Series Had a Name

 It’s time to take some JBL, Infinity or Harman Kardon speakers out for a little proficiency run, with smooth sales associate Ron Johnson looking on (“Here at Playback, we call them loudspeakers.”)

-What would be some of your album go-to track(s) to drop the needle on, and ensure that those Advent Model 3s are cherry?
-Here are the purely hypothetical choices of one such 14-year-old hepcat:
+What album tracks would you drop the needle on to ensure those Advent Model 3s are cherry?
+The test list of one such 14-year-old hepcat:

 • Jeff Beck, “Blue Wind”